 - Take Breaks Often.
 When hiking down, be diligent at taking breaks and eating and drinking often.
 One thing happens way too much and needs to be emphasized.
 If you have dinner reservations at Phantom and find that your hike is taking longer than expected (very common I might add!), DO NOT forego breaks to get down faster.
 Even if you succeed in making it to Phantom on time for dinner, you’ll be too sick to eat it!!!
 Phantom Ranch will often save food for someone who comes in late and had dinner reservations.
 They would rather you not get sick either!

 - Freeze a Few Water Bottles.
 If you have access to a freezer the night before your hike, place a couple water bottles or an extra hydration bladder in the freezer and bury inside your pack the following morning for later as a cool treat.
 You won’t believe how wonderful that water will be when you are roasting on the trail!
-(By burying them deep in your pack, they remain insulated and are likely to stay frozen much longer.
+(Bury them deep in your pack to insulate them from the direct heat which will allow them to stay frozen and cold much longer.
 But do check them in advance of needing water to make sure that they aren’t so insulated that you have solid ice when you need water to drink!
 By checking them a little early, you can put them a little closer to the top of your pack to thaw and have them ready to drink when you’re ready.)
 If you don’t have access to a freezer, make sure you fill your water bottles with ice from the machines at your hotel to cool the water nicely.
 Again, put your extra water deep into your pack to insulate them and keep them cool.